Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 #### 1. Command line arguments

 The quickest and easiest way to set a reminder is with command line arguments.
-Just open up your default Terminal app and enter the command.
+Just open up your default Terminal app and enter a remind command.
+Examples:

-This will set a 1 minute timer with a default message "1 minute reminder"
+A 1 minute timer with a default message "1 minute reminder"
 ```bash
 $ remind 1
 ```

-This will set a 3 minute 30 second timer with a custom message ("Green tea done steeping"):
+A 3 minute 30 second timer with a custom message ("Green tea done steeping"):
 ```bash
 $ remind 3m30s "Green tea done steeping"
 ```

-This will set a 25 minute timer with a custom message ("Pomodoro 🍅"), sound ("Funk"), and volume ("quiet")
+A 25 minute timer with a custom message ("Pomodoro 🍅"), sound ("Funk"), and volume ("quiet")
 ```bash
 $ remind 25m "Pomodoro 🍅" -s Funk -v quiet
 ```